MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-business-central-on-premises.md

 ## Upgrading to a new version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)]

-If you upgrade to a new version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)], including a cumulative update, then you must update the extensions as well.
+If you upgrade to a new version of [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises, including a cumulative update, then you must update the extensions as well.
 Depending on your on-premises solution, your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] tenant contains different extensions for the cloud migration.
 For more information, see [Business Central Intelligent Cloud Extensions](/dynamics365/business-central/ui-extensions-data-replication?toc=/dynamics365/business-central/dev-itpro/toc.json).

 > [!IMPORTANT]
 > You must always install, publish, or upgrade the **Intelligent Cloud Base Extension** extension first, and then the product-specific extension or extensions.
-Also, if your on-premises solution is [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises, then you must update the extensions both on-premises and online.
+Also, you must update the extensions both on-premises and online.

 ## See also